jsdclxvi/Reforestation/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## I used to work for an origami company but they folded.